Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Increase Your Green Card Approval Chances with VisaNation

-The process below outlines the steps to change from J-1 visa to green card, once you have an approved J-1 waiver.
+The process below outlines the steps to change from a J-1 visa to a green card, once you have an approved J-1 waiver.

-Many J-1 visa holders who would like to live permanently in the U.S. through a green card look to marriage as their viable option.
-There is no law that would prevent them from marrying a U.S. citizen, but there is more to getting a green card than marriage.
+Many J-1 visa holders who would like to live permanently in the U.S. through a green card look to marriage as their only option.
+There is no law preventing them from marrying a U.S. citizen, but there is more to getting a green card than marriage.
 Obstacles such as the home residency requirement must be met or waived before a J-1 holder who marries a U.S. citizen can seek permanent residence.

-One caveat to the J-1 visa is that it is not a “dual intent” visa, meaning that you cannot have the intent to get a green card when you apply.
+A J-1 visa does not have “dual intent,” which means that you cannot have the intent to get a green card when you apply.
 This can create issues if you are not careful when pursuing a green card while on J-1 status.
 One way that the USCIS encourages J-1 holders to make their stay temporary is through the home residency requirement.

 Many individuals wonder why they are subject to the 2-year physical presence requirement.
-The purpose of a J-1 visa is a cultural exchange program.
+The purpose of a J-1 visa is a cultural exchange program between the U.S. and other countries.
 In other words, after your time in the United States, you are expected to return to your home country and either share or utilize the skills learned.
-If one does not return to their home country, then in theory, this “cultural exchange” cannot take place.
+If one does not return to their home country, then the “cultural exchange” cannot take place.

 Are you part of a government-funded exchange program?
 In other words, was the J-1 program financed in part or in whole (indirectly or directly) by the United States government or the government from your home country?